-- Safely and securely dispose of medicine at a drop-off site near you.
+- Dispose of your unwanted and expired medicine at a drop-off location near you.

-- Don’t flush medicines down the toilet or sink.
+- Don’t flush medicine down the toilet or sink.

 - Don’t put them in the trash.